England

 With the right fertiliser, nitrogen can be used efficiently as a nutrient, and emissions can by minimised

-When the pollutant nitrous oxide (N₂O) is emitted by plants, it also indicates that nitrogen is not being used very efficiently as a nutrient (nutrient use efficiency) so reducing it is important for climate mitigation and food sustainability.
+When the pollutant nitrous oxide (N₂O) is emitted from agricultural soils, it indicates that nitrogen is not being used very efficiently as a nutrient (nutrient use efficiency) so reducing it is important for food sustainability, and climate mitigation (N₂O has a global warming potential about 300 times greater than that of carbon dioxide).

 Therefore, by using the right amount of organic matter input, nutrient use efficiency can be achieved and less N₂O can be emitted.